 The uplands of the Aubrac Plateau reward pilgrims on the Le Puy route with glorious open landscapes and fantastic wilderness.
-The hamlet of Dormerie d’Aubrac has an interesting story: legend has it that a Flemish pilgrim named Adalard, founded the village back in the 12th century to offer shelter and protection to fellow pilgrims on the way to Santiago, as a thank you for returning safely from his Camino journey.
+The hamlet of Dormerie d’Aubrac has an interesting story: legend has it that a Flemish pilgrim named Adalard, founded the village back in the 12th century to offer shelter and protection to fellow pilgrims on the way to Santiago, as a thank-you for returning safely from his Camino journey.
 Pilgrimage in medieval times was a dangerous business!

-The Le Puy Camino takes in very picturesque towns along the valley of the Lot River in the Aveyron department, such as Saint Come d’Olt with its quaint arched alleys and medieval charm; Espalion with its pretty riverfront and medieval bridge and Estaing, home to an imposing 15th century castle.
+The Le Puy Camino takes in very picturesque towns along the valley of the Lot River in the Aveyron department, such as Saint-Come d’Olt with its quaint arched alleys and medieval charm; Espalion with its pretty riverfront and medieval bridge and Estaing, home to an imposing 15th-century castle.
 They are officially among the ‘most beautiful villages in France’ (Les Plus Beaux Villages is actually a title awarded to French towns to acknowledge their heritage, history and natural beauty).
 You will notice street names in this area are in both French and Occitan.

-Surrounded by lush forests and magnificent mountains views, Conques is definitely the one place you should not to miss on the Le Puy Camino.
+Surrounded by lush forests and magnificent mountain views, Conques is definitely the one place you should not to miss on the Le Puy Camino.
 There is something really special about this picture-perfect village.
 Its medieval character has been preserved nearly intact, and as you wander the little narrow streets lined by timbered houses, it is no surprise you will feel as if you are stepping back in time.

-The 10th century Sainte Foy Cathedral has made Conques an important destination for pilgrims since medieval times.
+The 10th-century Sainte Foy Cathedral has made Conques an important destination for pilgrims since medieval times.
 It is believed the relics of Sainte Foy, a young woman martyred in the 4th century, have the powers to cure eye ailments and even blindness.
 And did you know the name Conques means ‘shell’?

 The Lot River wraps around the friendly city of Cahors in a soft embrace.
 Cahors is another highlight on the Le Puy Camino route and it is here you will cross the most impressive bridge you will encounter on the whole way to Santiago: the magnificent Pont Valentré, built in the 14th century as a fortified bridge with six arches and three bridge towers.

 USEFUL TRAVEL INFORMATION

-The route is well marked, as a GR65 trail and also with the yellow scallop shells of St James.
+The route is well marked, as a GR65 trail and also with the scallop shells of St James.

-At CaminoWays.com we have the Le Puy Camino divided in 6 sections of approximately a week.
-The whole route can be completed in just over a month, see here: Le Puy Way.
+At CaminoWays.com, we have the Le Puy Camino divided in 6 sections of approximately a week.
+The whole route can be completed in just over a month, see here: Le Chemin du Puy full route.
 Many choose to do a section or two each year.
 If you are looking for the most scenic regions, we would recommend sections 1, 2 and 3.

 Why go: it is the most popular of the Camino routes in France and you will encounter many pilgrims on the route.
 Exact figures are hard to come by but it is estimated 10,000 people started their Camino from Le Puy in 2008 (source: Cicerone guides).
-With an increasing popularity of the Camino in recent years, this number is likely to be much higher today.
+With the increasing popularity of the Camino in recent years, this number is likely to be much higher today.

-When to go: the higher regions such as Aubrac and the Pyrenees will get snow in the winter months (some times as late as April) so we recommend you travel from late Spring to get the best possible conditions.
+When to go: the higher regions such as Aubrac and the Pyrenees will get snow in the winter months (sometimes as late as April) so we recommend you travel from late Spring to get the best possible conditions.